-Taking care of your furnace can help quite a bit in the period in between furnace service appointments.
+Caring for your furnace can help quite a bit in the period in between furnace service appointments.
 One of the most basic, and critical, ways to maintain your furnace is in switching out your furnace filter.
-Having a clogged air filter could contribute to a variety of unfavorable problems for your heating and cooling system, its efficiency, and ultimately, how much you’re spending on your energy bills month after month.
+Having a dirty air filter could contribute to a number of unfavorable issues for your heating and cooling system, its efficiency, and ultimately, how much you’re spending on your energy bills month after month.

 So what goes in to deciding when you should change your furnace filter?

 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
-1 inch filters usually need to be replaced every month and 3 inch filters ought to be changed every three months, dependent on the recommendations of the filter manufacturer.
+1 inch filters usually need to be replaced every month and 3 inch filters ought to be replaced every three months, dependent on the recommendations of the filter manufacturer.

-- Home habits: if you have pets in your home, it might make sense to replace your filter more often as a result of pet dander.
+- Home habits: if you have pets in your home, it might make sense to change your filter more often as a result of pet dander.
 If a family member deals with allergies or asthma, think about changing your home’s air filter more regularly to help ease their symptoms.

 Now you’re likely wondering how to swap out your furnace filter.
-Inevitably this will change depending on what furnace you have, but normally:
+Obviously this will change depending on what furnace you have, but typically:

 At Falso Service Experts, we offer membership plans that include replacing standard furnace filters.
-Give us a call today at 315-313-6531 or set up an appointment with us online.
+Give us a call today at 315-313-6531 or schedule an appointment with us online.

-- Open or pull off the air filter panel close to the bottom of your furnace to reveal an open compartment.
+- Open or pull off the air filter panel close to the bottom of your furnace to uncover an open compartment.

 - On the top of that open compartment is where you will find your furnace filter resting on two metal brackets.